Laurel House: Writing

-Laurel House has been married three times and twice divorced.
-She has one child from a previous relationship.

-TV Personality
+TV personality

 House has been a guest host on various networks as a dating expert.
 She is a monthly guest of KTLA for their morning news program, including three large features filmed in 2016.
 Additionally, she is a recurring featured expert on Nightline and has appeared on The Today Show, E!
 News, and Good Morning America.

-Love Bites on FYI

 In 2015, House co-hosted a dating game show entitled Love Bites that aired on the FYI Network helping daters on blind dinner dates.